To provide a consistent and effective approach to troubleshooting network connectivity and web server issues using key commands.

 - curl --proxy 127.0.0.1:8080 --cacert /usr/local/safesquid/security/ssl/ROOT_X509File.cer https://safesquid.com --head

-Access and Filter SafeSquid’s Extended Logs:
+Access and Filter SafeSquid’s Extended Logs

-Use awk command to view a summary of connections related to the websites you are trying to debug for example “safesquid.com”:
+Use the awk command to view a summary of connections related to the websites you are trying to debug for example “safesquid.com”:

 - awk -F'\t' '{print $4, $2, $11, $12, $6, $21, $24, $23, $33, $37}' /var/log/safesquid/extended/extended.log | grep "<website>"